itjustwerk/turbosnake/readme.md

 ## Install instructions:
   **Manual install:**
-  1. Unzip the content folder
+  1. Unzip the snake_extension folder
   2. Go to chrome://extensions in your browser.
   3. Enable Developer mode.
   4. Click Load Unpacked and choose your folder.